josephinesss/Blog-App/README.md

 | PUT         | /api/v1/categories/{id}}  | 200 OK      | Update category by categoryId   |
 | DELETE      | /api/v1/categories/{id}}  | 200 OK      | Delete category by categoryId   |

-## DTO (between view layer and controller layer)
-### payload
-* Data Transfer Object (DTO) defines how to send data over the network and would hide detailed implementation of JPA entities and send DTO rather than entity back to the client.

-## JSON

 ## Remaining Issues - API Documents
 * Swagger does not have proper support in Spring Boot 3, while SpringDoc Open API does not have proper support for Spring Security 6 and JWT
 * The project will be updated for API Docs part after SpringDoc Open API releases official docs